JoelLefkowitz/multi-job/README.md

 ### What is being tested

 Multi-job is behaviour driven.
-Every desired behaviour and every validation rule has a test.
+Desired model behaviours and validation rules are prescribed unittests.

 ## Docs